 While in the U.S., corporal punishment of children blares “lawsuit”, the Korean educational system and parents have less of an issue with physical discipline in school classrooms.

 Corporal punishment used to be allowed, and now, is somewhat tolerated, covertly.
+It is 2010.
 The school system is cracking down on this abuse, but it still happens in some schools.
 One of my fellow expat friends said they have a disciplinary stick in their school, that Korean teachers use called the “magic wand”.
 Usually the disciplinarian is a male teacher.
 Click here for an article on the subject (although it is a bit dated)

 Korea has however, employed physical discipline for disobedience in the past.
 The one below is a hands-off method I’ve seen used in some classrooms, as a way to make the students reflect on their wrong behavior, by challenging their mental endurance.